 The author of the design of the new hall, the American architect Steven Holl, thinks of the building as "a perfect acoustic instrument in its case".
 The original design from the Steven Holl Architects studios from New York and Architecture Acts from Prague will connect the existing building of the House of Culture of the City of Ostrava from the 1960s with a modern hall with top acoustics.

 The realization of the concert hall will go hand in hand with the reconstruction of the existing House of Culture.
-The estimated cost of the functional transformation of the House of Culture of the City of Ostrava and the construction of the hall is 2 billion Czech Crowns, with the statutory city of Ostrava, the Moravian-Silesian Region and the Ministry of Culture of the Czech Republic sharing the funding on the basis of a memorandum of cooperation.
+The estimated cost of the functional transformation of the House of Culture of the City of Ostrava and the construction of the hall is about 4 billion Czech Crowns, with the statutory city of Ostrava, the Moravian-Silesian Region and the Ministry of Culture of the Czech Republic sharing the funding on the basis of a memorandum of cooperation.